 There’s little I find more appealing than a hostess gown or caftan.
 In fact, it has me wondering: Why isn’t everyone wearing hostess gowns and caftans all the time?
 I literally can’t think of anyone who wouldn’t look good in one — and they feel so good!
-One of my favorite images?
-The German model Veruschka in a diaphanous yellow caftan in the February 1966 issue of Vogue.
-See “the most beautiful woman in the world” + how to get the look in this latest installment of the Style Icon Project!
+Hence why I created The Ultimate Caftan Guide.

-HOSTESS GOWN: Society Social c/o | SHOES: Loeffler Randall penny slot slides | HEART SUNGLASSES: Amazon or Matches Fashion | EARRINGS: Cult Gaia
+HOSTESS GOWN: Society Social c/o (no longer available but this similar dress has the same fabric and feel | SHOES: Loeffler Randall penny slot slides | HEART SUNGLASSES: Amazon or Matches Fashion

 BOOM!
 Isn’t Veruschka a knockout?
 Photographer Richard Avedon called her “the most beautiful woman in the world” and one quick Pinterest search will show you why.
 She’s definitely the most agile and interesting model I’ve ever seen, inspiring me to up my posing game.